5 Ways Power BI Can Make Project Management Easier

 A Power BI dashboard, also called a canvas, is a graphical representation of your data.
 It allows you to interact with reports and gain valuable insights into the performance of your projects.

-2. Enrich Data Through Custom Visualisations
+2. Enrich Data Through Custom Visualizations

-For example, a scatter plot is a type of visualization that displays the correlation between variables in an XY-coordinate system.
 Project managers can use it to compare the relationship between two variables to understand which one impacts the other.

 Moreover, you can add filters and legends in your custom visuals by using any dataset in your report.
+These tools simplify the process of reviewing multiple projects and assessing performance.

 3. Create Insightful Reports

 One of the major benefits of Power BI is the creation of reports for significant insights.
+Its built-in report builder makes it easy to create interactive dashboards tailored to the needs of project managers and teams.

 Some of the available report types in Power BI are column, matrix, and table.

-• Column Chart: It is ideal for displaying data in columns with different measures for analysis.
-For example, you can display total project costs against total days taken for its completion on two different axes.
-The x-axis can show different projects, while the y-axis shows total costs and days taken for a particular project.
+It is ideal for displaying data in columns with different measures for data analysis.
+For example, it can show total project costs against completion time on two different axes.

 • A: It shows that the report has four pages.
 Currently, it’s on the Sentiment page.